 Applications built with Delphi 2009-XE2 and VCL will run on Windows 2000 or later.
 Applications built with Delphi XE3-XE5 will run on Windows XP and later.
 Applications built with Delphi XE6-XE7 will run on Windows 7 later.

-Apps created with Delphi are designed to run on Android phones and tablets: ARMv7 devices with NEON FPU support, running Android Gingerbread (2.3.3-2.7), Ice Cream Sandwich (4.0.3, 4.0.4) Jelly Bean (4.1.x, 4.2.x, 4.3.x) or KitKat (4.4.x).
+Apps created with Delphi are designed to run on Android phones and tablets: ARMv7 devices with NEON FPU support, running Android Gingerbread (2.3.3-2.7), Ice Cream Sandwich (4.0.3, 4.0.4) Jelly Bean (4.1.x, 4.2.x, 4.3.x), KitKat (4.4.x) or Lollipop(5.x).
 Compatibility may vary based on device hardware and specs.
 Click here for more details on the supported Android versions and devices, including devices we have tested.